 Qatar is a global leader in championing the rights and opportunities of those with disabilities, including autism.
-At the forefront of Qatar’s efforts in autism research and awareness is Her Highness Sheikha Moza.
+At the forefront of Qatar’s efforts in autism research, awareness, and other mental disabilities are Her Highness Sheikha Moza.

-HH Sheikha Moza has continuously championed for the rights of those with disabilities.
-In 2008, at an annual United Nations gathering, Sheikha Moza proposed the first ever global “Autism Awareness Day”.
-This day, now being celebrated for the 11th year in a row, has been complemented and embodied by Qatar’s efforts, in both the political and medical realm, in advancing quality of life for those with autism.
+HH Sheikha Moza has continuously championed the rights of those with disabilities.
+In 2008, at an annual United Nations gathering, Sheikha Moza proposed the first-ever global “Autism Awareness Day”.
+This day, now being celebrated for the 13th year in a row, has been complemented and embodied by Qatar’s efforts, in both the political and medical realm, in advancing quality of life for those with autism.

 Sheikha Moza, in regard to children diagnosed with autism, stated:

 “It is our deep faith that God is compassionate and merciful, and mercy is what he bestows upon His subjects.
 He is generous and beautiful, and beauty is what he gives.
 That is how we should see the world, beautiful, with all its resources and contents, known to us or unknown.

 Qatar, our beloved, be they human buds or wild flowers, all are blossoms, all are natural, and all are beautiful, bearing Qatar’s name.
 Let us all work together, caring for our little buds.

 Let us plant them deep in the consciousness of our land.
 Let us nurture them with love and care, to help them blossom into flowers filled with beautiful scents and to fill their surroundings with beauty.”